How to Cape a Deer for a Shoulder Mount?

 Removing the Head and Antlers (if desired): If you want to create a shoulder mount without the head and antlers, you will need to remove them at this point.
 To remove the head, make a cut along the back of the neck, being careful not to cut through the spine.

-See also Can Deer Eat Mushrooms?
+See also Can a Deer Survive with a Broken Leg?

 Then, use a saw to carefully cut through the bones of the neck.
 To remove the antlers, cut through the skin and muscle around the base of the antlers.
 Use a saw to carefully cut through the antlers at the base.